wastevensv/c1616-js/Readme.md

 #C88 computer Javascript emulator

-This ia an emulator for the C88 computer.
+This is an emulator for the C88 computer.

 A minimalist CPU architecture with only 64 bits of memory.